 The General Block Deinterleaver block rearranges the elements of its input vector without repeating or omitting any elements.
-If the input contains N elements, then the Elements parameter is a column vector of length N. The column vector indicates the indices, in order, of the output elements that came from the input vector.
+If the input contains N elements, then the Permutation vector parameter is a column vector of length N. The column vector indicates the indices, in order, of the output elements that came from the input vector.
 That is, for each integer k between 1 and N,

-Output(Elements(k)) = Input(k)
+Output(Permutation vector(k)) = Input(k)

 This block accept the following data types: int8, uint8, int16, uint16, int32, uint32, boolean, single, double, and fixed-point.
 The output signal inherits its data type from the input signal.

 To use this block as an inverse of the General Block Interleaver block, use the same Permutation vector parameter in both blocks.
 In that case, the two blocks are inverses in the sense that applying the General Block Interleaver block followed by the General Block Deinterleaver block leaves data unchanged.